-A survey course designed to introduce the nature of study, interrelationships, and career options related to academic disciplines and programs associated with athletic training, exercise science, health and physical education, health coaching and health promotion, pre-physical therapy and sport management.
+A survey course designed to introduce the nature of study, interrelationships, and career options related to academic disciplines and programs associated with pre-physical therapy/pre-allied health, athletic training, exercise science, physical activity and recreation administration, and community health promotion.
 Recommended to be taken in the freshman or sophomore year.